-The Ph.D. in Nursing provides professionals a flexible way to learn independently online.
+The Ph.D. in Nursing Program provides a flexible way to learn online.

-The Ph.D. program uses Blackboard, which is Web-based software, for classes.
-Courses are conducted in synchronous and asynchronous modes depending on the professor and course.
+The Ph.D. program uses Blackboard, which is a Learning Management System for classes.
+Institutes are conducted in synchronous and asynchronous modes depending on the professor and course.

-Our Ph.D education is predicated on a strong mentoring relationship between the student and faculty throughout the curriculum.
-Plan to form a strong bond with your professors.
-Our faculty members are committed to personal attention reggardless of geography.
-Professors can be reached by phone and e-mail.
+Our Ph.D education is predicated on a strong relationship between the student and faculty throughout the curriculum.
+Our faculty members are committed to personal attention regardless of geography and are easily accessible.

 How Do I Apply?